jrayo/pokemon-app/README.md

 ## Description

-Pokedex app made with React which consumppts data from PokeApi: https://pokeapi.co/docs/v2.html Pokemon's list has two types of views: infinite scrolling and paginated.
+Pokedex app developed with React.
+Data was fetched  from PokeApi: https://pokeapi.co/docs/v2.html Pokemon's list has two types of views: infinite scrolling and paginated.

 ## Technologies

 This project has been developed with React, redux, using styled-components for styling and bootstrap 4.